auburus/advent-of-code/README.md

 Well, with all the shame of not having finshed the 2018 edition before december, and starting to do the challenges on the 8th... this year I am not being as focused as others...

+#### 2020 Edition
+Trying it with haskell

+#### 2021 & 2022 Editions
+Life got in the way, didn't get to attempt it during that period.
+If I finish the 2022 Edition and I still want more stuff, I can always come back to those.

+#### 2022 Edition
+Starting on Dec 3th is not the path to success, but letr try it nonetheless.

+We will try Elixir this year!
+I've started learning it earlier this year, and I think it would be nice to keep practicing (its been a few months).